oracle/oracle-database-operator/docs/sidb/README.md

 - In **Minikube**, the dynamic persistence provisioning class is **standard**.

 #### Static Persistence
-In **Static Persistence Provisioning**, you have to create a volume manually (either using Block Volume or NFS), and then use the name of this volume with the `<.spec.persistence.volumeName>` field (corresponds to the `volumeName` field of the persistence section in the **[singleinstancedatabase.yaml](../../config/samples/sidb/singleinstancedatabase.yaml)**).
+In **Static Persistence Provisioning**, you have to create a volume manually, and then use the name of this volume with the `<.spec.persistence.volumeName>` field which corresponds to the `volumeName` field of the persistence section in the **[singleinstancedatabase.yaml](../../config/samples/sidb/singleinstancedatabase.yaml)**.
 The `Reclaim Policy` of such volume can be set to `Retain`.
 So, this volume does not get deleted with the deletion of its corresponding deployment.
-The access modes supported with block volume and NFS are `ReadWriteOnce` and `ReadWriteMany` respectively.
-**Note:**
-In **Minikube**, a persistent volume can be provisioned using the sample yaml file below:
+For example in **Minikube**, a persistent volume can be provisioned using the sample yaml file below:
 ```yaml
 apiVersion: v1
 kind: PersistentVolume